zaid9696/freelanceland-frontend/README.md

 - Pagination feature in filtering system
 - Reviewing and rating users after completing an order
 - Editing profile and uploading avatar
+- Dashboard page so users could see thier informations